erpnext/foundation/foundation/www/docs/user/manual/en/human-resources/job-offer.md

 <!-- add-breadcrumbs -->
 # Job Offer

-Job Offer is given to candidate after Interview & selection which states the offered salary package, designation, grade, department working, no of days entitled for leave.
+Job Offer is given to selected candidates after Interview & selection which states the offered salary package, designation, grade, department working, no of days entitled for leave.

-In ERPNext you can make a record of the Job Offers that you can given to candidates.
+In ERPNext you can make a record of the Job Offers that you can give to candidates.
 To create a new Job Offer go to

-> Human Resource > Job Offer > New
+> Human Resource > Recruitment > Job Offer > New

 <img class="screenshot" alt="Job Offer" src="{{docs_base_url}}/assets/img/human-resources/job-offer.png">